 The Environmental Working Group’s annual Shopper’s Guide to Pesticides is out, with a few important additions.

-We spoke with Rich about the new book, the difference between a farm and a garden, and how urban farmers are moving beyond the trend factor.
+The author talks about her new book, Urban Farms, the difference between a farm and a garden, and how city farmers are moving beyond the trend factor.